Iliain/php-zoo-ids/README.md

 # php-zoo-ids

 A PHP version of [bryanmylee's zoo-ids](https://github.com/bryanmylee/zoo-ids), originally written in JavaScript, which was in turn inspired by the URL ID's of [gfycat.com](https://gfycat.com).
+For a frontend or backend that uses JavaScript, I highly recommend you use their package!

 Generate **predictable** and **unique** identifiers composed of adjectives and animal names, with the ability to seed the random identifiers.